- 1 What is the potential benefit?

-Stem cell treatments containing SVF with cell populations of regenerative cells, including mesenchymal stem cells, stromal cells, progenitor cells, endothelial cells, lymphocytes, macrophages, and pericytes, provide a non-surgical treatment option to reduce pain and to promote natural healing and tissue regeneration, while still providing long-lasting relief, or potentially a cure, from a chronic degenerative skin or soft tissue or musculoskeletal condition.
+Autologous (patient-derived) biocelluar treatments containing bone marrow aspirate concentrate (BMAC) or fat aspirate concentrate (FAC) with cell populations of regenerative cells, including mesenchymal stem cells, stromal cells, progenitor cells, endothelial cells, lymphocytes, macrophages, and pericytes, provide a non-surgical treatment option to reduce pain and to promote natural healing and tissue regeneration, while still providing long-lasting relief, or potentially a cure, from a degenerative skin or soft tissue or musculoskeletal condition.

 Who is a suitable candidates?

-In general, stem cell treatments can be appropriate for patients suffering from a degenerative skin, soft tissue, or musculoskeletal condition.
+In general, autologous (patient-derived) biocellular treatments can be appropriate for patients suffering from a degenerative skin, soft tissue, or musculoskeletal condition.
 This includes mild to moderate osteoarthritis affecting body areas such as the knee, shoulder, hip, ankle, foot, hand, or digits.
-Stem cell treatments can also be appropriate for patients with skin and soft tissue conditions such as wounds, scars, chronic tendinitis, partially torn tendons, and damaged musculoskeletal tissues, including damage or degeneration of the rotator cuff, labrum, meniscus, or avascular necrosis of bone.
+Biocellular treatments can also be appropriate for patients with skin and soft tissue conditions such as aging skin, wounds, scars, scalp hair loss or miniaturization or balding, men’s sexual health issues, chronic tendinitis, partially torn tendons, and damaged musculoskeletal tissues, including damage or degeneration of the rotator cuff, labrum, meniscus, or avascular necrosis of bone.

-Conditions excluding a patient from being a suitable candidate for a stem cell treatment at MRM include:
+Conditions excluding a patient from being a suitable candidate for an autologous biocellular treatment at MRM include:

 - a patient with active cancer not in remission for at least 5 years; or prior lymphoma, leukemia

 - a patient with a current or active infection

 - a patient needing to take blood thinners (such as Coumadin or Warfarin)